playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ### The Solution

-Well, as it turns out, there's actually a way to get a reference to any component or element within a component.
+Well, as it turns out, there's actually a way to get a reference to any componen, directive, or view within a component.
 Using `ViewChild`, you're able to grab the template from the component logic rather than the template:

 ```typescript
 @Component({